Myocardial Abscess

 Pathogenesis

-Development of infective endocarditis and subsequent myocardial abscess involves interaction of multiple factors, as follows:
+The development of infective endocarditis and the subsequent formation of myocardial abscess involves interaction of multiple factors, as follows:

 Each of these components is in itself complex, affected by many factors, and not fully understood.
 The rarity of endocarditis despite the relatively high prevalence of transient asymptomatic and symptomatic bacteremia suggests that the intact endothelium is resistant to infection.
 If the endothelium on the valve surface is damaged, hemostasis is stimulated and the deposition of platelets and fibrin complex begins.
-This complex, called nonbacterial thrombotic endocarditis (NBTE), is more susceptible to bacterial colonization when bacteremia develops from an extracardiac source that allows the organisms access to the NBTE.
+This complex, known as nonbacterial thrombotic endocarditis (NBTE), is more susceptible to bacterial colonization when bacteremia develops from an extracardiac source, which allows the organisms access to the NBTE.

 Epidemiology